hearchco/agent/SECURITY.md

 # Security Policy

-We love responsible reports of (potential) security issues in BrzaGuza.
+We love responsible reports of (potential) security issues in Hearchco.

 You can contact us at security@tmina.org.